kubeshop/tracetest/docs/test-definition-file.md

 Sometimes we want to randomize our test data.
 Maybe we want to try new values or maybe we know our API will fail if the same id is provided more than once.
 For this use case, you can define generator functions in the test trigger.

 Generator functions can be invoked as part of expressions.
 Therefore, you only need to invoke it as `uuid()`.
 However, you might want to generate values and concatenate them with static texts as well.
-For this, you can use the string interpolation feature: `"your user id is ${uuid()}`
+For this, you can use the string interpolation feature: `"your user id is ${uuid()}`.

 Available functions: